Aayushi-Agrwal/Orca.ai-assignment/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Features
+## Future Fixes and Improvements

-### 1. Loading State
+### 1. Enhanced Loading State

-- The application includes a loading state to enhance user experience while data is being fetched or components are being rendered.
+- Implement more detailed loading indicators, such as spinners or skeleton screens, to further improve user experience during data fetching.

 ### 2. Setup Border and Scrollbar

-- Borders and scrollbars are set up to ensure a clean and consistent UI design.
+- Implement borders and scrollbars to ensure a clean and consistent UI design.
-- The setup section includes a bordered container with a scrollbar for improved navigation and content accessibility.

 ### 3. Dropdown Icon

-- A dropdown component is implemented with a caret icon that rotates on click, indicating open or closed state.
-- Ensures only one dropdown is open at a time for better user interaction.
+- Add proper dropdown icon as shown in the sample picture.

 ### 4. Responsiveness

-- The application is fully responsive and adjusts to various screen sizes, providing a seamless experience across devices.

-### 5. User Profile Component

-- Displays user information with an avatar and user details like name and designation.

-### 6. Top Navigation Bar

-- Includes a search bar, notification icon, dark mode toggle, and user profile avatar.

-### 7. File Upload Section

-- Allows users to upload files from Google Drive or their local computer.
-- Shows available data integrations and their respective statuses.

-## Future Fixes and Improvements

-### 1. Enhanced Loading State

-- Implement more detailed loading indicators, such as spinners or skeleton screens, to further improve user experience during data fetching.

-### 2. Improved Dropdown Functionality

-- Add animations and transitions to the dropdown components for smoother interaction.
-- Enhance accessibility features for dropdowns, such as keyboard navigation and ARIA attributes.
+- Add mobile responsiveness.

-### 3. Dark Mode
+### 5. Dark Mode

 - Expand the dark mode functionality to ensure all components and pages are fully compatible.
 - Allow users to save their theme preference (light/dark) using local storage or a database.

-### 4. Additional Integrations

-- Add more data integration options, providing users with a wider range of choices for data sources.
-- Improve the UI for managing and configuring data integrations.

-### 5. Testing and Performance Optimization

-- Implement unit tests and integration tests using Jest and React Testing Library to ensure the reliability of components.
-- Optimize performance by implementing code-splitting and lazy loading for components.

-### 6. Documentation and Guides

-- Add detailed documentation for each component, including usage examples and props descriptions.
-- Create guides and tutorials to help new developers get started with the project and contribute effectively.

 ## Learn More